 As COVID-19 rates across our state and region continue to increase, the County Health Officer is shifting to a new approach to contain the virus and protect the safety of our community.
-The new Health Officer Order imposes strict across-the-board risk reduction measures on activities and businesses.
+The new Health Officer Order, issued July 2, 2020, imposes strict across-the-board risk reduction measures on activities and businesses.
 The Order also allows certain activities to resume if those measures are followed, primarily those that were already open in surrounding jurisdictions.